Astrophotography

 Going forward the scope will be used for visual observing only, for our private observing sessions.

-The new addition in 2022 will be to procure and install a new 12″ Richey-Chretien (RC) astrograph (imaging telescope), mounted on an iOptron CEM-120 robotic mount.
+In 2023 we procured and installed a new Orion 12″ Richey-Chretien (RC) astrograph (imaging telescope), mounted on an iOptron CEM-120 robotic mount.

-This new system will allow imaging at over 2400mm, which will give high magnification views of smaller galaxies and planetary nebulae.
+This new system provides pristine imaging at over 2400mm, which gives high magnification views of smaller galaxies and planetary nebulae.

-Since July 2021, most of the recent wide field astrophotos have been captured with the portable astrophotography rig,
+Since July 2021, most of the recent wide field astrophotos have been captured with the portable astrophotography rig otherwise known as the Wide Field Astrographic Camera (WFAC).

 Guiding is achieved through an Orion 50mm guide scope, fitted with a ZWO ASI120MM-S Super Speed Monochrome CMOS Camera.